17 Sneaky Ways to Lose Weight In Your Sleep

 Exposure to light at night doesn't just interrupt your chances of a great night's sleep, it may also result in weight gain according to a new study published in the American Journal of Epidemiology.
 Study subjects who slept in the darkest rooms were 21 percent less likely to be obese than those sleeping in the lightest rooms.

 That leads us to our next sleep-slimming trick….

 Hide the iPad

-Eat This, Not That! tip: Leave your iPad in the living room.
-You spouse might thank you, too.
+Bottom line: Leave your iPad in the living room.
+Your spouse might thank you, too.

-Eat This, Not That! tip: Discover how just a few other easy tweaks can help you lose up to 4 inches from your waist—fast—with these 25 Best-Ever Nutrition Tips!
+Discover how just a few other easy tweaks can help you lose up to 4 inches from your waist—fast—with these best-ever nutrition tips!